-By using data from Google analytics and focusing on user journeys, it was clear that the information for different users, and during the school terms, needed to be more direct and very clear to navigate to.
+By using data from Google analytics and focusing on user journeys, it was clear that the information for different users from year 7 to sixth form students, teachers, parents and local community, and during the school terms, needed to be more direct and very clear to navigate to.
 The key information was buried and involved too many clicks.

 Research / testing

 For the rebrand, we researched historical and meaningful imagery such as dragons and the Severn bridge, then chose elements that could be used for the logo.
 We agreed with the Chepstow team to keep using the letter “C” and used welsh colour red and green as the main colour theme.

 We looked at competitors and worked on a balance of clarity and ‘trends’ to ensure the school would stand out, have the right appeal and identifying the main target audience; this being year 11 & Sixth Form students looking for support information, and Parents looking for information on events and uniform.
 We also reviewed the red route on the wireframe with key stakeholders, ensuring they felt part of the process.

 Once the project was underway, we tested the first draft website with parents and students - the initial feedback was to change the category structure so it was more suited to their experience and needs.

 The Brand is a strong, contemporary icon, using several colours to represent the ethnic groups and house/sixth form dragons.